Here we cite DVDFab DVD Copy -- Main Movie mode as an example.

 2. A sample guide through the burning process (Source being original DVD disc)

-2.1 Launch DVDFab for Mac and navigate to option DVD Copy, Main movie mode;
+2.1 Launch DVDFab and navigate to module Copy, Main Movie mode;

 2.2 Insert the original DVD disc into optical drive;

-2.3 Choose the correct region code to complete the loading phase;
+2.3 Choose the correct region code (if DVDFab asks you to pick one) to complete the loading phase;

 2.4 Select the target title, audio stream and subtitle stream;